yanli499/SLIME/README.md

 # SLIME
-Coded in Verilog for the DE1 board
+Game coded in Verilog for the DE1 board